Kotlin/dataframe/docs/StardustDocs/topics/readSqlDatabases.md

 connection.close()
 ```

-### Extension functions for schema retrieval from an SQL query or SQL table
+### Extension functions for schema reading from an SQL query or an SQL table

 The same example, rewritten with the extension function: